 Table of contentsKey takeawaysCollaboration platforms are essential to the new way of workingEmployees prefer engati over emailEmployees play a growing part in software purchasing decisionsThe future of work is collaborativeMethodology

-Chatbots have become extraordinarily popular in recent years.
+AI Chatbots have become extraordinarily popular in recent years.
 Love them or hate them- chatbots are here to stay!
-In the business aspect, chatbot innovation or innovative chatbots are extremely helpful in creating a strong brand image and provide the best possible customer service.
+In the business aspect, innovative chatbots are extremely helpful in creating a strong brand image and provide the best possible customer service.
 Thanks to advances in technology and machine learning, chatbots have become more advanced and can do so much more than just automating mundane tasks.
 As time goes on, chatbots will continue to evolve and eventually perform a central role in all different types of companies.

 In this post, we’ll be taking a look at the 7 most innovative chatbots built and being used by companies and organizations around the world!